 Welcome to Edublogs!

-This page is about how to sign up and register for your blog.
+This page explains how to sign up and register for your blog.
 Please check out our guide for a general overview of Edublogs.

-Please refer to create additional blogs if you have an existing Edublogs username.
+Please refer to adding a new site if you have an existing Edublogs username.

 1. Go to Edublogs.org homepage.